Events, community gatherings in the Kansas City metro area

 Sept.
 21

-The 27th Annual Waldo Fall Festival: A family friendly event with kids, rides, games, face painting, food trucks, local music and a host of vendors, 10 a.m. to 5 p.m., 75th and Wornall, Kansas City.
+The 27th Annual Waldo Fall Festival: A family friendly event with kids, rides, games, face painting, food trucks, local music and vendors, 10 a.m. to 5 p.m., 75th and Wornall, Kansas City.

 Fifth Annual Festival of the Lost Township: Celebrates brewers, distillers, winemakers, meadmakers, bakers, coffee roasters and many other artisans, noon to 5 p.m., Downtown Raytown, East 63rd Street and Raytown Road, $45, eventbrite.